-In terms of supplier relations: The Company regularly examines and manages suppliers' qualifications and establishes a supplier database.
+The State of Operation Deviation From the "Ethical Corporate Evaluation Items Yes No Summary description Management Best Practice Principles for TWSE/TPEx Listed Company" and the Reasons. word-of-mouth for the Company's products and service In terms of supplier relations: The Company regularly examines and manages suppliers' qualifications and establishes a supplier database.
 Aside from carrying out price negotiation procedures in accordance with internal regulations, the Company also continues to track and assess suppliers' supply quality, scheduling, and operational status.
 In addition, with a track record showing constantly growing sales, the Company flexes its business muscle and makes suppliers more reliant on it.
 Through collaboration, the Company aims to develop opportunities for new products and new markets.
 In terms of dividend distribution: The Company will offer shareholders as much profits as possible, subject to the profits position and future capital planning.

-In terms of capital planning: With a sound financial structure and operating performance, the Company maintains a good relationship with financial institutions, to obtain higher financing credit limits and better terms that reflect the Company's fine reputation.
+In terms of capital planning: With a sound financial structure of the second s 1 financial institutions, to obtain higher financing credit limits and better terms that reflect the Company's fine reputation.
 The Company will continue to promote ethical sustainable management; it has successively arranged for the management team and all employees to take internal and external courses to learn relevant knowledge; by bettering and implementing internal control systems and relevant operating procedures, hoping to achieve ethical corporate management continuity.